evertoncastro/my-son-s-code/README.md

 # my-son-s-code
-What my son's do when he get my computer 👶
+What my son's does when he get my computer 👶